Vegan in Tenerife – best vegan eats on the island

 Emilio Calzadilla, 1, 38002 Santa Cruz de Tenerife, Spain

-This restaurant serves vegan take-away, offering healthy bowls and soup for lunch.
-We arrived here for lunch to find out that they SOLD OUT for the day – we didn’t have the best luck with food on our Tenerife trip, did we?
+This restaurant offers vegan take-away of healthy bowls and soup for lunch.
+We arrived here to find out that they SOLD OUT for the day – we didn’t have the best luck with food on our Tenerife trip, did we?
 Juliana is only open on few days of the week.
-The kind staff recommend we dine at Umami Good Food restaurant.
+The kind staff recommend we dine at Umami Good Food nearby.
 Just opposite Juliana, we spotted a vegan grocery store Vegan Point!
-Check it out:

 Unit 10 Centro Commercial Playa, Puerto Colon, Costa Adeje, Tenerife, 38660